Matleo/MLPython2Java/README.md

 * [Artificial Neural Networks](https://github.com/Matleo/MLPython2Java/tree/develop/Maschine%20Learning/NeuralNetwork)
 * [Random Forest](https://github.com/Matleo/MLPython2Java/tree/develop/Maschine%20Learning/RandomForest)

-In general, two seperate approaches were evaluated:
+In general, two separate approaches were evaluated:
-1. **Model as a Service**: The whole ML model is supposed to be transfered from Python to Java, to execute predictions directly in Java
+1. **Model as a Service**: The whole ML model is supposed to be transferred  from Python to Java, to execute predictions directly in Java
 2. **Inference as a Service**: The ML model is supposed to be deployed from Python and an inference service is supposed to be made available

 ## Getting started